-Online CPLD for everyone supporting the education & development of children and young people with vision impairment
+Online CPD for everyone supporting the education & development of children and young people with vision impairment.

-Through a series of pre-recorded talks, and the chance to engage with speakers and participants, there will be plenty of opportunities to gain valuable knowledge and consider new ways of supporting children and young people with vision impairment.
+Bringing together an exciting line up of leading experts in field, through a series of pre-recorded talks, and the chance to engage with speakers and participants, there were plenty of opportunities to gain valuable knowledge and consider new ways of supporting children and young people with vision impairment.

 Prevalence of CVI in children – Cathy Williams – Associate Professor (Reader) in Paediatric Ophthalmology, Bristol Medical School

 Arithmetic – Practical and VI inclusive teaching and learning lesson activities for the classroom – Susan Lock, Head of Mathematics, New College Worcester

 Smart Ways to use Smart Speakers – Robin Christopherson MBE, Head of Digital Inclusion, AbilityNet

 Mental health and children and young people with vision impairment and their families in the current pandemic – Claire Jackson – Clinical Psychologist, Children’s Services, Addenbrookes Hospital, Cambridge

 Maximising the Impact of Teaching Assistants – Sally Franklin – Senior Teaching Fellow based in the Centre for Inclusive Education, UCL Institute of Education

 The importance of the creative arts for individuals with vision impairment – Kenny Cowle – PhD researcher within the school of Visual Communication at Birmingham City University – focusing specifically on developing new understandings of Cerebral Visual Impairment (CVI) through the use of photography